-Poland, where abortion is banned, will register pregnancies
+Poland, with near-total abortion ban, to record pregnancies

 “Being pregnant means that police can come to you any time and prosecutors can come to you to ask you questions about your pregnancy,” Lempart said.

 The new system means many Polish women will now avoid the state medical system during their pregnancies, with wealthier women seeking private treatment or traveling abroad, even for prenatal care.

 Meanwhile, poorer women in Poland will face an increased risk of medical problems or even death by avoiding prenatal care, Lempart fears.

 Lempart also worries that information gained by police could be shared with state media to harm people’s reputations.